marlietandoc/lol_analysis/README.md

 ## The number of different champions summoners play in their most recent ranked games.
-Most summoners play around 5-10 unique champions.
+There is a pretty wide range in how big player's champ pools are, though most summoners play around 5-10 unique champions (at least in their most recent ranked games).
 ![sample visualization](graphics/unique.png)

 ## Where to find stuff